 Why do I need a custom mouthguard?

 While mouthguards are available at the drugstore, one size fits all isn’t the way to go with mouthguards.
-If they aren’t fitted to your mouth, they’re susceptible to falling out.
-It’s difficult to talk or drink with them in while you’re playing sports.
-You also have to keep your teeth clenched to keep the mouthguard in your mouth.
+They’re susceptible to falling out if not fitted to your mouth.
+It’s difficult to talk or drink with them while you’re playing sports.
+You must also keep your teeth clenched to keep the mouthguard in your mouth.
 This can lead to TMJ issues, tension, and pain throughout your jaw, face, and neck.

 Can my mouthguard make me sick?

-If you don’t clean it properly, your mouthguard can accumulate harmful bacteria on the surface that can make you sick.
+If you don’t clean it properly, your mouthguard can accumulate harmful bacteria on the surface, making you sick.
 Milder cases can cause bad breath, but more severe cases can cause infection.
 If you see any black spots on the mouthguard, do NOT put it in your mouth.
 This could indicate mold spores.

 Schedule a Consultation Today

-If you or your child are active in sports, especially contact sports, a custom sports mouthguard may be your most important piece of equipment!
-Give us a call at 970.205.9614 for more information or to schedule an appointment with Dr. Thompson today.
+If you or your child are active in sports, especially contact sports, a custom sports mouthguard may be your most important equipment!
+Call us at 970.205.9614 for more information or to schedule an appointment with Dr. Thompson today.